KevinDuarte/VideoCapsuleNet/README.md

 The network is implemented using TensorFlow.

+## Files and their use

+1. caps_layers.py: Contains the functions required to construct capsule layers - (primary, convolutional, and fully-connected).
+2. caps_network.py: Contains the VideoCapsuleNet model.
+3. caps_main.py: Contains the main function, which is called to train the network.
+4

 ## Data Used

 We have supplied the code for training and testing the model on the UCF-101 dataset.
 The file <code>load_ucf101_data.py</code> creates two DataLoaders - one for training and one for testing.
 The <code>dataset_dir</code> variable at the top of the file should be set to the base directory which contains the frames and annotations..